 Graduate studies provide opportunities for exciting new challenges and experiences.
 However, there are times when it can seem overwhelming.
 If you are feeling overwhelmed, anxious, sad, lonely or distressed, you do not need to handle it alone.
 The School of Graduate Studies has an embedded counsellor who provides individual counselling services to graduate students, group programs, and will host mental health & wellness events.

-Please note that this counselling service is part of the Health Counselling and Disability Services and adheres to strict standards of confidentiality.
+Please note that this counselling service is part of the services provided by Student Wellness and adheres to strict standards of confidentiality.
 Your counselling records will not be shared with anyone unless you give specific consent for release of your information.

 How to Access Counselling Services at Queen’s

 To book a counselling appointment, call 613-533-2136 (32136).
 This is a dedicated phone line and has confidential voicemail.

 An appointment will be booked with either David or Anja or you may request a different counsellor.
 All services are strictly confidential.